Privacy policy

 We will never sell your personal data, and will only ever share it with organizations we work with where necessary and if its privacy and security are guaranteed.

-Any questions you have in relation to this policy or how we use your personal data should be sent to Mr Shamim for the attention of SMS-HEG’s.
+Any questions you have in relation to this policy or how we use your personal data should be sent to Mr Shamim (DPO) for the attention of SMS-HEG’s.

 2. THE INFORMATION WE COLLECT